rsyslog/rsyslog/source/configuration/modules/imtcp.rst

    "string", "none", "yes", "``$InputTCPServerRun``"

 Starts a TCP server on selected port.
-If port zero is selected, the OS automatically assigens a free port.
+If port zero is selected, the OS automatically assigns a free port.
 Use `listenPortFileName` in this case to obtain the information of which port was assigned.